FPGA-Research-Manchester/fos/README.md

 - **Free to change:** Update shell, accelerator, application or Linux individually.
 - **Abstraction to rescue:** Ponq and Cynq libs for easy hardware integration.
 - **Don't repeat yourself:** Standard Linux backend for software development.
-- **Dont't forget your I/O:** All types of I/Os (from monitors to storage to network) are supported via host CPU.
+- **Don't forget your I/O:** All types of I/Os (from monitors to storage to network) are supported via host CPU.

 <img align="right" width="50%" src="./images/demo_screenshot.png">